430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 ![image](./FileStructuretop.JPG)
 ![image](./filestructurebottom.PNG)
 # webpage requirments
-My webpage should have a fast and responsive layout that should be clean and quick to load because customers forms their opinions whithin the first few seconds. the Navigation needs to be simple and understandable so customers can easily find what they want It's colour scheme needs to fit well together and with the site.
+My webpage should have a fast and responsive layout that should be clean and quick to load because customers forms their opinions within the first few seconds. the Navigation needs to be simple and understandable so customers can easily find what they want It's colour scheme needs to fit well together and with the site.
 My website also needs a grid and a youtube video.
 # sway
 https://sway.office.com/vTypuTavjVAqCoFl?ref=Link
 ![image](./swaypdf.PNG)